-The purpose and intent of this measure is to ensure patient access to and regulatory oversight of licensed medical cannabis dispensaries.
+The purpose and intent of this measure is to align the requirements for start-up and conversion charter schools.

 Specifically, this measure:

-Your Committee received written comments in support of this measure from the Hawaii Cannabis Industry Association.
+Your Committee received written comments in support of this measure from the State Public Charter School Commission and one individual.

 Your Committee has amended this measure by: